Armstrong-Ogbonna/Lagos-Air-Quality-Prediction/README.md

 <br>• and improve the overall air quality.

 ## <br>Update<br>
 After analysis it became apparent that one month was able to approriately predict results due the skewness and seasonal trends taking place in a single month.
-Thus, this project was scaled up to the whole year of 2025 with sensor data from more locations: Victoria Island and Elegbo
+Thus, this project was scaled up to the whole year of 2025 and more more locations: Victoria Island and Elegbo